LesBiGay Radio: Reception

 The show was widely received among Chicago's LGBTQ+ community, featuring members of the local community.
-Representatives for the radio show often appeared at local events, to positive reception.
+Representatives for the radio show often appeared at local events, to a positive reception.
 Additionally, listeners were reported across 35 Chicago zip codes and at least three total states.

 It was inducted into the Chicago LGBT Hall of Fame in 1998.

 The show won multiple awards, including the 1999 GLAAD Media Award in Radio as well as the 1999 Chicago Washington Award/Human Relations.
 It won an Honorable Mention for the 1999 Chicago AIR Award and was nominated for the 2000 GLAAD Media Award in Radio and for an award from the Gay/Lesbian Music Awards.